garden-io/garden/docs/reference/commands.md

         # The filesystem path of the module config file.
         configPath:

+        # The resolved build configuration of the module.
+If this is returned by the configure handler for the module
+        # type, we can provide more granular versioning for the module, with a separate build version (i.e. module
+        # version), as well as separate service, task and test versions, instead of applying the same version to all
+        # of them.
+        #
+        # When this is specified, it is **very important** that this field contains all configurable (or otherwise
+        # dynamic) parameters that will affect the built artifacts/images, aside from source files that is (the hash
+        # of those is separately computed).
+        buildConfig:

         # List of services configured by this module.
         serviceConfigs:
           - # Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes, must start with a